WidowMaker-Pico

 Description

-A 4 legged spider robot controlled via a Flutter mobile app over WiFi with a TCP server for real time commands.
-The robot uses 12 MG90S servo motors (3 per leg) controlled by a PCA9685 PWM 16 channel controller with a Raspberry Pi Pico W running Rust firmware via EMbassy-rs.
-The robot will have a walking pattern with inverse kinematics, will be phone controlled with joystick movement, it will have some emote animations and body pose tilting via the MPU6050 gyroscope that I will also use for body orientation sensing and auto leveling.
+A 4 legged spider robot controlled via a PC/mobile app over WiFi with a TCP server for real time commands.
+The robot uses 12 MG90S servo motors (3 per leg) controlled by a PCA9685 PWM 16 channel controller with a Raspberry Pi Pico W running Rust firmware via Embassy-rs.
+The robot will have a walking pattern with inverse kinematics, will be PC/phone controlled with joystick movement via WiFi, it will have emote animations, faces display and body pose tilting via the MPU6050 gyroscope that I will also use for body orientation sensing and auto leveling.

 Motivation